devtks/devtks.github.io/_posts/2019-08-09-GitFlowzureDevops.md

 ![](/img/gitflow-azuredvops/Newly-Created.PNG)

-## Connect GitKraken to Azure Devops
+## Connect GitKraken to Azure DevOps

-First thing is to connect GitKraken to your Azure Devops.
+First thing is to connect GitKraken to your Azure DevOps.
 For that, you are going to need to create a Token

-When opening GitKraken you should see Azure Devops option available (_Pro Version_)
+When opening GitKraken you should see Azure DevOps option available (_Pro Version_)

 ![](/img/gitflow-azuredvops/open-gitkraken.png)